It’s not just what you’re eating that matters, but what’s eating you.

 Read this story of a client whose obesity was caused by emotional trauma

 Unwanted emotional and behavioral habits are learned responses to learned beliefs and perceptions.
 This means that all of them can be unlearned.
 One cause that is often forgotten is emotional trauma.
-Todd Goodwin describes an overweight client whose eating problems he solved by focusing on the trauma and not the behavior.
-Visit this page to read a client case study about how sexual abuse can lead to obesity.
+Read how Todd solved an obese client’s eating problems by clearing her sexual trauma and not focusing on her behavior.